People will ask, “was it necessary for Jesus to die?” The answer is an emphatic yes. Only by Christ’s death on the cross can our sins be forgiven.

 Further, the tearing of the temple curtain signified that salvation was now available to everyone.

-It was necessary for Jesus Christ to shed His blood so the entire world may have a path to faith in Christ, both Jew and Gentile (1 Corinthians 1:24).
+Christ’s death on the cross was necessary so the entire world may have a path to faith in Christ, both Jew and Gentile (1 Corinthians 1:24).
 Christ’s sacrifice satisfied the sin debt within and beyond Israel.

 So yes, Christ’s death on the cross was necessary.
 It was God’s plan for the salvation of mankind, that only the Son of Man could fulfill.
 Everything that came before and after the moment Christ died points to that one moment in history.